djozinovi/TLpredIM/README.md

 * *centIT10s.h5* (multi-station IM prediction model trained on CI)
 * *10secMagCNNSTEAD.h5* (single-station magnitude determination trained on STEAD data)
 * *centIT10sSTead.hdf5* (multi-station IM prediction model trained on CI using a pre-trained model 10secMagCNNSTEAD.h5).

+The station list is available in the file *stationList.csv*.